2012 Gerry Weber Open

 The 2012 Gerry Weber Open was a men's tennis tournament played on outdoor grass courts.
 It was the 20th edition of the event known that year as the Gerry Weber Open and is part of the ATP World Tour 250 series of the 2012 ATP World Tour.
-It took place at the Gerry Weber Stadion in Halle, Germany, between 11 and 17 June 2012.
+It took place at the Gerry Weber Stadion in Halle, Germany, between 11 June and 17 June 2012.
 Unseeded Tommy Haas won the singles title.